facebook/docusaurus/website/docs/using-themes.md

 :::caution

-Unless you want publish to npm a "theme enhancer" (like `docusaurus-theme-live-codeblock`), you likely don't need `@theme-init`
+Unless you want publish to npm a "theme enhancer" (like `docusaurus-theme-live-codeblock`), you likely don't need `@theme-init`.

 :::